yohasebe/rsyntaxtree/CONTRIBUTING.md

 # Contributing to RSyntaxTree

-Thank you for considering a contribution.
 This page explains how to report a problem, propose a change, and get a development environment running.

 ## Reporting bugs